+-2-

 ARTICLE I

 DEFINITIONS

-For the p purposes of this Treaty,
+1. For the purposes of this Treaty,

-organized under whether privat includes a con "company" means any entity constituted or ar applicable law, whether or not for profit, a cely or governmentally owned or controlled, and rporation, trust, partnership, sole , branch, joint venture, association, or other
+(a) "company" means any entity constituted or organized under applicable law, whether or not for profit, and whether privately or governmentally owned or controlled, and includes a corporation, trust, partnership, sole proprietorship, branch, joint venture, association, or other organization;

-(b) or organized t "company of a Party" means a company constitut under the laws of that Party;
+(b) "company of a Party" means a company constituted or organized under the laws of that Party;

-(c) is a national "national" of a Party means a natural person w of that Party under its applicable law;
+(C) "national" of a Party means a natural person who is a national of that Party under its applicable law;

-every kind of indirectly by "investment" of a national or company means investment owned or controlled directly or that national or company, and includes nsisting or taking the form of:
+(d) "investment" of a national or company means every kind of investment owned or controlled directly or indirectly by that national or company, and includes investment consisting or taking the form of:

 (i) a company;

-(ii) shares, stock, and other forms of equity participation; and bonds, debentures, and oth forms of debt interests, in a company;
+(ii) shares, stock, partnership interests, and other forms of equity participation, and bonds, debentures, and other forms of debt interests, in a company;

-(iii) contractual rights, such as under turnkey, construction or management contracts production or revenue-sharing contracts, concessions, or other similar contracts;
+(iii) contractual rights, such as under turnkey, construction or management contracts, production or revenue-sharing contracts, concessions, or other similar contracts;

-(iv) tangible property, including real property; and intangible property, including rights, such as leases, mortgages, liens and pledges;
+(iw) tangible property, including real property; and intangible property, including rights, such as leases, mortgages, liens and pledges;

 (v) intellectual property, including:

 copyrights and related rights,

 patents,

 rights in plant varieties,

 industrial designs,

 rights in semiconductor layout designs,

 trade secrets, including know-how and confidential business information,

--3- • trade and service marks, and trade names; and (vi) rights conferred pursuant to law, such as licenses and permits; (e) "covered investment" means an investment of a national or company of a Party in the territory of the other Party; (f) "state enterprise" means a company owned, or controlled through ownership interests, by a Party; (g) "investment authorization" means an authorization granted by the foreign investment authority of a Party to a covered investment or a national or company of the other Party; (h) "investment agreement" means a written agreement between the national authorities of a Party and a covered investment or a national or company of the other Party that (i) grants rights with respect to natural resources or other assets controlled by the national authorities and (ii) the investment, national or company relies upon in establishing or acquiring a covered investment; (i) "ICSID Convention" means the Convention on the Settlement of Investment Disputes between States and Nationals of Other States, done at Washington, March 18, 1965; (j) "Centre" means the International Centre for Settlement of Investment Disputes established by the ICSID Convention; (k) "UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law; and (1) "territory" means the territory of the United States of America or the Republic of Trinidad and Tobago, including the territorial sea established in accordance with international law as reflected in the 1982 United Nations Convention on the Law of the Sea.
-This Treaty also applies in the seas and seabed adjacent to the territorial sea in which the United States of America or the Republic of Trinidad and Tobago has sovereign rights or jurisdiction in accordance with international law as reflected in the 1982 United Nations Convention on the Law of the Sea.
+trade and service marks, and

+trade names; and

+(vi) rights conferred pursuant to law, such as licenses and permits;

+(e) "covered investment" means an investment of a national or company of a Party in the territory of the other Party;

+(f) "state enterprise" means a company owned, or controlled through ownership interests, by a Party;

+(g) "investment authorization" means an authorization granted by the foreign investment authority of a Party to a covered investment or a national or company of the other Party;

+(h) "investment agreement" means a written agreement between the national authorities of a Party and a covered investment or a national or company of the other Party that (i) grants rights with respect to natural resources or other assets controlled by the national authorities and (ii) the investment, national or company relies upon in establishing or acquiring a covered investment.
-<page-header><section-header>

-Each Party shall provide effective means of asserting claims and enforcing rights with respect to covered investments.

-5. Each Party shall ensure that its laws, regulations, administrative practices and procedures of general application, and adjudicatory decisions, that pertain to or affect covered investments are promptly published or otherwise made publicly available.
+(i) "ICSID Convention" means the Convention on the Settlement of Investment Disputes between States and Nationals of Other States, done at Washington, March 18, 1965;

+(j) "Centre" means the International Centre for Settlement of Investment Disputes established by the ICSID Convention; and

+(k) "UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law.

-ARTICLE III
+ARTICLE II